Calculator-Online.net

 • Calories to lose weight

-• Health Factors including TDEE, BMR, RMR, BMI, PAL, IBW
+• Other health-related metrics, including TDEE, BMR, RMR, BMI, PAL, and IBW

 Limitations: